Safety is our number one priority and it should be yours too.

 All drivers must review all pre-event emails/information, to insure they are properly prepared for this fun and exciting learning experience.

 All cars to be used on track must be tech inspected per The Drivers Edge Tech Sheet.
-Note: the driver is solely responsible for getting the tech inspection done properly and the car is maintained properly and is up to TDE standards with in the 30 days prior to the event date.
+Note: the driver is solely responsible for getting the tech inspection done properly and the car is maintained properly up to TDE standards with in the 30 days prior to the event date.
 Any car found not properly inspected and or is not deemed safe, will not be allowed on track.
-Tech Inspection